gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/listmethods7.md

-# Array Methods 7
+# list Methods 7

 ### !challenge

 * type: code-snippet
 * language: python3.6
 * id: d5349d84-2036-435e-a352-d996dffc92e3
-* title: join_three_arrays
+* title: join_three_lists

 ### !question

-Write a function called "join_three_arrays".
+Write a function called "join_three_lists".

-Given three arrays, "join_three_arrays" returns an array with the elements of "arr1" in order followed by the elements in "arr2" in order followed by the elements of "arr3" in order.
+Given three lists, "join_three_lists" returns an list with the elements of "list1" in order followed by the elements in "list2" in order followed by the elements of "list3" in order.

 ```
-output = join_three_arrays([1, 2], [3, 4], [5, 6])
+output = join_three_lists([1, 2], [3, 4], [5, 6])
 print(output) # --> [1, 2, 3, 4, 5, 6]
 ```